sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 k.groupByKey().count().toStream().to("d")
 ```

-According to what you put between the keyChanging node and the `OptimizableRepartitionNode` children, you can get the error.
+According to what we put between the keyChanging node and the `OptimizableRepartitionNode` children, we can get the error.
 I'm sure this error will soon be gone! :-) (this is 2.3)

 ## merge() working only with optimization (!)